-A constraint to performing the above mapping is that $F(x)$ and $x$ should be of the same dimensions.
+To perform the above mapping, a constraint is that $F(x)$ and $x$ should be of the exact dimensions.
 But if that is not the case, then one can use a projection vector $W_s$ to match the dimensions.
 This is shown in equation (\ref{eq:residue_projection}).

-Kaiming He et al. \citep{res_net} showed that it was easier to learn the residual mapping than the original mapping.
+Kaiming He et al. \cite{res_net} showed that it was easier to learn the residual mapping than the original mapping.

-This research used various pre-trained variants of ResNet models --- ResNet-18, ResNet-34, ResNet-50, and ResNet-101 encoders, i.e., without the final classification layer used for object recognition on the ImageNet dataset \citep{imagenet_old, imagenet_new, res_net}.
+In this article, various pre-trained variants of ResNet models --- ResNet-18, ResNet-34, ResNet-50, and ResNet-101 encoders are used, i.e., without the final classification layer that was used for object recognition on the ImageNet dataset \cite{imagenet_old,imagenet_new,res_net}.